 - Register in person

-You can register at the Johnson County Auditor's Office during regular business hours, 7:45 a.m. - 5:30 p.m., Monday - Friday.
-Forms are available at the door and may be dropped in the drop box.
+You can register at the Johnson County Auditor's Office during regular business hours, 8:00 a.m. - 5:00 p.m., Monday - Friday.
+Forms are available at the door and may be dropped in the drop slot.
 If you have questions, we can help you at our office.

 - Register on Election Day

 It is easier to vote if you register in advance.
 However, it is still possible to register on Election Day or after the pre-registration deadline (15 days before election day) using the Election Day Registration procedure.
 This requires ID and proof of address.

 You will need to update your registration whenever you move, change your name, or change your political affiliation.
 Use the links above to update your registration online, or to print a Voter Registration Form.

-In a recent change to state law, the voter registration deadline is now 15 days before any election.
+The voter registration deadline is 15 days before any election.
 The safest thing to do is to update your registration as soon as you move.
 (We cannot accept address changes before you move; you need to wait until you reside and can get mail at your new address.)